ga-wdi-lessons/js-events-callbacks/readme.md

 ### We Do: Set Up

-For this lesson we'll be working with only two files: `index.html` and `script.js`.
+For the guided portion of this lesson we'll be working with only two files: `index.html` and `script.js`.
 We've already created these for you and included some starter code.
 Clone them down using the following Terminal command...

 ```bash
 $ git clone https://github.com/ga-wdi-exercises/events-callbacks-practice.git